Bahrabise: 2015 Nepal earthquake

 The village was affected by the earthquake on 25 April 2015.
 A joint coordination committee among all political parties in the three constituencies of the Sindhupalchok district was formed to carry out a rescue mission in the village.

+List of Government Schools in Bahrabise Municipality

+Bahrabise Municipality has several government-run educational institutions that serve students from the local and surrounding areas.
+Among them: